 There is a common myth that all women have glowing skin when pregnant.
 The truth is very different.
 Whilst some lucky ladies do have a glowing complexion thanks to the higher blood flow associated with pregnancy, many others experience a variety of skin issues.
+The most common skin issues being acne and perioral dermatitis while pregnant.

 When pregnant, your body goes through various physiological changes and there are several types of skin conditions that can occur.
 These conditions generally fall into three classes: